 What to do when you need help

-If you are planning to make your house more sustainable, feel free to plan an online meeting.
+If you are planning to make your house more sustainable, feel free to plan an online kickstart.
 I love helping you through the process.

 Transforming houses into energy-saving houses need to be accelerated.
-All kind of ideas are mentioned by the government.
+All kinds of ideas are mentioned by the government.